jpluscplusm/blog.jpluscplusm.com/_posts/old/2010-06-29-a-horrible-hack-to-install-an-architecture-specific-package-set-on-rhel-or-centos.md

 ---
 category: outdated-blog-posts
-title: "A Horrible Hack To Install An Architecture-Specific Package Set On RHEL/CentOS"
+title: "A horrible hack to install an architecture-specific package set on RHEL/CentOS"
 ---

-# A Horrible Hack To Install An Architecture-Specific Package Set On RHEL/CentOS

 After a two-month absence, here's a disgusting way to install a set of packages on a RHEL/CentOS machine.